This site requires a more recent version of Adobe Flash Player to function properly.

 Intense competition among exchanges

-There is intense competition among exchanges, such as NYSE, NASDAQ and CME Group, for trading volumes, listings and technology services customers.
+There is intense competition among exchange operators such as IntercontinentalExchange Group (which owns NYSE), NASDAQ OMX Group and CME Group, for trading volumes, listings and technology services customers.
 Newer entrants have tried to offer discounted fees in order to attract volumes, which could force NASDAQ to follow suit.
 This could impact revenues and in turn margins.

 Trefis Forecast Rationale for U.S. Average Daily Cash Equity Trading Volume